roylejw/barley/Trial 2/Trial 2.md

 Interpretation:

-Model fit is OK, have seen better - while the residual distribution is centered around 0, outliers do exist (you can see that just in the raw shoot data).
+Model fit is... have seen better - while the residual distribution is centered around 0, outliers do exist (you can see that just in the raw shoot data).
 There is a fair amount of residual variance leftover, even accounting for variance in replicate (which is quite small overall).
 Suggests model could be refined further.

 QC plots suggest model is ok - blocks forming along the x-axis (fitted values) is a function of shoot growth, and is expected due to the collection of data.
 Residual v fitted are randomly scattered, which is good.
 QQ plot has a lot of deviation at the ends, suggests non-normality of residuals.
 Scale-location is not completely horizontal, but doesn't look systematic.
 Maybe needs transforming - can try later.